royalmo/docker-networks/README.md

 In our case, we only have one host, but we still need to initialize _swarm_, as overlay networks work on top of it.
-As you can imagine, the command to do so is `docker swarm init`.
+As you can imagine, the command to do so is `docker swarm init` (don't run it yet).
 You need to do this only once: if you already did this, you will get an error saying that _this node is already part of a swarm_.

 **Warning:** docker swarm is more strict than your computer: you may have more than one IPv4 and IPv6 address in your network interface; it's fine with the